How Many Feet Is 90cm

 The Conversion: From Centimeters to Feet

-The fundamental conversion factor to remember is that 1 inch equals 2.54 centimeters.
-This is the cornerstone of converting between the two systems.
+The fundamental conversion factor to remember is that 1 inch equals 2.In practice, 54 centimeters.
+Still, this is the cornerstone of converting between the two systems.
 Since there are 12 inches in a foot, we can build a conversion chain to find out how many feet are in 90 centimeters.

 First, we convert centimeters to inches: